Senior Administrative AssistantPosition Type:

 13. Effectively present information in person or on the telephone to students, staff, or the public.

-14. Exercise good judgment and discretion in analyzing and resolving confidential, difficult, and sensitive situations.
+14. Exercise good judgment and discretion in analyzing and resolving confidential, difficult, and

 15. Type or enter data at a speed necessary for successful job performance.